in and around Farnham

 To contact the Ramblers, check out their website - www.farnhamramblers.org.uk

-There are 16 different Ramblers' groups in Surrey alone, and when you join Farnham, you have an automatic membership with all the others.
-This is great if the walk of the day is not quite to your liking.
+There are 16 different Ramblers' groups in Surrey alone, and when you join Farnham, you have an automatic membership with all the others IN THE ENTIRE COUNTRY.
+This is great if the walk of the day is not quite to your liking or you go somewhere for a holiday.
 There's always another nearby.

 U3A Walking Groups